What is RDP and How to use it?

 What is RDP

 With time coming ahead of us we all look for a convenient lifestyle that can make our life easier.
-It gives us access to the delivery of various services such as storage, networking, databases etc. This whole process is called cloud computing.
+It gives us access to the delivery of various services such as storage, networking, databases etc. This whole process called cloud computing.
 Without any new installation of hardware or software it enables users to access these services.
 Cloud computing also offers benefits such as a secure work environment, reliability, growth etc.

 Now what if you cannot come to the office or have to leave the city for some reason?
 In such times of crisis, RDP will come to your rescue.
 It is available for clients at Work, or Work from Home, or even at travel.